MarisaNicoleSloan/career-portfolio/README.md

 Crowe | May 2021 – November 2021

 - Drove a 10% YoY increase in organic traffic for a global enterprise by optimizing 5K+ pages in a headless CMS through on-page and technical improvements, ensuring compliance with clinical, legal, and editorial standards
+- Developed Python-based ETL pipelines to automate data extraction from GSC, GA4, and SEMrush, reducing manual reporting time by 25%
-- Automated data extraction with Python-based ETL pipelines, reducing reporting time by 15%, and delivered actionable insights to leadership using SQL and Tableau
+-  Transformed large-scale digital marketing datasets into data visualizations with SQL and Tableau, delivering actionable insights to executive leadership
 - Integrated SEO priorities into engineering and UX workflows, tailoring recommendations to the tech stack and collaborating with developers to ensure technical feasibility

 ### Content and SEO Strategist
 Asher Agency | June 2019 – May 2021

-- Led product development for SEO and content strategy offerings, generating $200K+ in annual revenue and enhancing client retention through agile project management
+- Launched agency's first technical SEO and content strategy offerings, increasing annual revenue by 10%
-- Managed $150K+ projects, translating business requirements into specs, optimizing onboarding, and collaborating with UX teams to boost conversion rates by 15%
+- Managed projects across the SDLC, collaborating with executive and cross-functional teams (designers, developers, customer success), securing 100% client retention

 #### Enterprise and Mid-Market Clients
 Farmers & Merchants State Bank, Parkview Health, Indiana Tech, Subway, Ivy Tech, Saint Mary's College, Fantastic Sams, Fort Wayne International Airport